 Step 3 (Shaping)

 Pour out dough onto the floured surface.
 Using floured hands, pat dough out to be about the size of the pan you will be using.
 Use a bench scraper to cut the dough long ways into 2 halves.
 Now cut each of those long halves again longways.
 Now cut across the middle.
 Now cut those into 3 pieces.
 You will have 24 pieces.
 At this point, you can roll these into balls using a stretching method.
 Simply make an okay sign with your thumb and pointer finger, and push the dough through the okay hole.
 Using the pointer finger of your other hand, push the dough through.
 It kinda forms a little balloon!
-Now place that twisted side down into the corner of the buttered pan, and repeat with all.
+Now place that twisted side down into the corner of the buttered baking dish, and repeat with all.
 Cover the rolls with plastic wrap that has been lightly sprayed with oil.
-These make pretty big rolls, so you can also use a bigger pan, or 2 pans, and make smaller rolls.
+These make pretty big rolls, so you can also use a bigger pan, or 2 pans, and make smaller shaped rolls.

 Step 4 (Second Proving)